Anvarjon7/UrlShortener/README.md

   - As an admin, I want to search for URL bindings by unique identifier, user, or short URL.
   - As an admin, I want to manage other administrators and user information.
   - As an admin, I want to restrict service access for users without an active subscription.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.